brahmdev/scania-backstage-app/docs/index.md

 Currently it provides integration with one Catalog (demo-web-app) which following connections/integrations:
 - CI/CD (GitHub Actions)
 - APIs being consumed (OAS shown in Swagger-UI)
+- Custom Plugin to trigger the GitHub workflow (for more information about this plugin, please check out [@internal/plugin-workflow](https://github.com/brahmdev/scania-backstage-app/tree/main/plugins/workflow))